adam-winchell/Highlighting-Research/README.md

 The following text outlines each of the data files contained in this repository.

-experiment_version.csv has subjects as rows and the column contains the experiment version the subject was in, the value 0 is experiment condition A and the value 1 is experiment condition B as detailed in the paper.
+experiment_version.csv has subjects as rows and the column contains the experiment version the subject was in, the value 0 is experiment condition A and the value 1 is experiment condition B as detailed in the paper (TODO give reference to CogSci paper).

 fill_in_the_blank.csv has subjects as rows and each column contains whether the subject answered the question correctly.
 The column number corresponds with the question number.
 The value 1 means the subject answered the question correctly.